Is It Safe to Travel to Nigeria in 2026?

 Solo Travelersvery high

-Solo travelers face extreme risks from violent crime and kidnapping, particularly in urban areas where armed gangs operate frequently.
+Solo travelers face a high risk of violent crime and kidnapping, particularly in areas like the Niger Delta and Northern Nigeria, where armed gangs operate frequently.

 Business Travelershigh

-Business travelers may encounter significant operational disruptions due to crime and civil unrest, particularly in southern regions where armed gangs are active.
+Business travelers may encounter significant operational disruptions due to civil unrest and security concerns, particularly in regions with high crime rates like Lagos and the Niger Delta.

 Familiesvery high